MaxGer99/Ai-Health-tool/RENDER_DEPLOYMENT.md

 2. [Render account](https://render.com) (free)
 3. Your Fitbit API credentials
 4. LLM API endpoint (can be a public URL or another hosted service)
+5. No secrets committed to git — use Render environment variables

 ## Step 1: Prepare Your Fitbit App